 “Crinoids, also called “sea lilies,” are animals related to sea urchins and starfish.”

-There are many interactive hands on displays on the second floor where adults and children can become educated on many different subjects.
+There are many interactive hands-on displays on the second floor where adults and children can become educated on many different subjects.
 A Block Party Too room is set aside for adults and their children for some playtime fun.
 There is a slight extra charge to use this room as there is for the Archeological Dig Pit on the ground floor designed for kids.

 Another room is set aside for meetings and parties such as birthday celebrations.
 It was not being utilized on the day of our visit but offers generous space for various type affairs.
 Personnel at the museum can be consulted for available times.

-From the amazing adult skull of a Trombone Duckbill dinosaur to simulated sea creatures that once existed to Titanosaur dinosaur eggs, there is that and much more to be discovered.
+From the fantastic adult skull of a Trombone Duckbill dinosaur to simulated sea creatures that once existed to Titanosaur dinosaur eggs, there is that and much more to be discovered.
 A person could spend several hours in this museum or even entire days.

 From the permanent microscope lab to special programs, field trips and student labs, there is something here for everyone.
 Seasonal holiday program offerings will surely entice further visits to this museum for many people.

-Future expansion plans include a full sized planetarium, a theater and classrooms.
+Future expansion plans include a full-sized planetarium, a theater, and classrooms.
 The location of this fabulous museum: 13016 University Blvd., Sugar Land, Texas 77479.